GUZA1021/Csharpoeeeeee/README.md

 - Inline editing directly on each application card (no page navigation needed)
 - Applications are scoped per user — the backend derives the owner from the JWT, never from client input
 - Responsive layout
+- Rate limiting on `/auth/login` and `POST /jobapplications` to prevent brute-force and spam

 ## Tech stack